Michelle Yeoh to be honoured with her own star on the Hollywood Walk of Fame

-To describe Perak-born Tan Sri Michelle Yeoh as a groundbreaker would be selling her career in global entertainment short, especially when taking into account the immense success that she has charted not only in Hollywood but as well as in Hong Kong cinema where she first found her start.
+To describe Perak-born Tan Sri Michelle Yeoh as a groundbreaker would be selling her career in global entertainment short, especially when taking into consideration the success that she has charted not only in Hollywood but as well as in Hong Kong cinema where she first found her start.

 In one fell swoop, she has effectively turned all preconceived notions of success for women of her age and race on their heads by bearing the respectable honour of being the very first Malaysian to ever nab a Golden Globe, a SAG Award, and yes, an Academy Award for Best Actress for her role as Evelyn Wang in the A24 absurdist action-comedy blockbuster, Everything Everywhere All At Once.
 And she isn’t intent on resting upon her laurels anytime soon.